layilin/SP23-33852/_texts/sc-page097.md

 - NOR yet to dung-heaps thou resign the canes,
 - Which or the sun hath burnt, or rats have gnaw'd.
 - These, to small junks reduc'd, and in huge casks
-- Steept, where no cool winds blow; do thou ferment:——.
+- Steept, where no cool winds blow; do thou ferment:—.
 - Then, when from his entanglements inlarg'd [190]
 - Th' evasive spirit mounts; by Vulcan's aid,
 - \(Nor Amphitryte will her help deny,\)